 I’m a big fan of Easter, but I have to admit it’s mostly just because of the chocolate.
 Not that I ever need an extra excuse to want to eat chocolate.

 Feeling happy?
 Chocolate.

 A day ending in ‘y’?
 Chocolate.

-This mousse is slightly sweeter than the dark chocolate version, and as with all my other mousse recipes, I recommend using good quality chocolate to make it.
+This milk chocolate mousse is slightly sweeter than the dark chocolate version, and as with all my other mousse recipes, I recommend using good quality chocolate to make it.

 We’re not adding a ton of extra flavours which means the chocolate is the star of the show, and it’s well worth making sure your star is Lady Gaga or Beyonce rather than some D-list reality TV star.

-I used my favourite Whittaker’s milk chocolate, but as long as you pick a bar of chocolate that you love to eat, your mousse should taste amazing.
+I used my favourite Whittaker’s milk chocolate, but as long as you choose a bar of chocolate that you love to eat, your mousse should taste amazing.

 How To Make These Milk Chocolate Mousse Easter Eggs

-While the mousse is crazy easy to make (if you want to see a video, check out my original chocolate mousse recipe post), probably the only tricky part about making this dessert is cutting the tops off the chocolate Easter eggs.
+While the mousse is crazy easy to make (if you want to see a video of the mousse-making process, check out my original chocolate mousse recipe post), probably the only tricky part about making this dessert is cutting the tops off the chocolate Easter eggs.
 And really it’s not super tricky, it just takes a bit of patience to cut slowly and avoid cracking the egg.